Sound Automation of Magic Wands (extended version): Using the Logic with Combinable Wands

 \begin{theorem} Let $B$ be an intuitionistic assertion. \begin{enumerate} \item If $B$ is combinable, then $A \cwand B$ is combinable. \item $A \cwand B \models A \wand B$. \item If $A$ is a binary assertion, then $A \cwand B$ and $A \wand B$ are equivalent. \end{enumerate} \end{theorem}

-\peter{Property~1} expresses that combinable wands constructed from combinable assertions are combinable, which \peter{\asout{allows }\as{enables verification methodologies underlying} tools such as VerCors and Viper to support flexible combinations of wands and predicates (\as{as motivated at the start}\asout{see the discussion at the beginning} of this section).
-Property~2} implies that $A * (A \cwand B) \models B$, that is, combinable wands can be applied like standard wands. \peter{Property~3 states that combinable wands pose no restrictions if the left-hand side is binary, that is, if} it can be expressed without fractional permissions (formally defined in \appref{app:state_model}).
-For example, the predicate \code{Tree(x)} from \figref{fig:leftLeaf} is binary, which implies that the wands $\code{Tree(y)} \cwand \code{Tree(x)}$ and $\code{Tree(y)} \wand \code{Tree(x)}$ are equivalent. \peter{This property is an important reason \as{for} why combinable wands are expressive enough for practical purposes, as we \as{further evidence}\asout{show} in \secref{sec:evaluation}.}
+Property~1 expresses that combinable wands constructed from combinable assertions are combinable, which enables verification methodologies underlying tools such as VerCors and Viper to support flexible combinations of wands and predicates (as motivated at the start of this section).
+Property~2 implies that $A * (A \cwand B) \models B$, that is, combinable wands can be applied like standard wands.
+Property~3 states that combinable wands pose no restrictions if the left-hand side is binary, that is, if it can be expressed without fractional permissions (formally defined in \happref{G}).
+For example, the predicate \code{Tree(x)} from \figref{fig:leftLeaf} is binary, which implies that the wands $\code{Tree(y)} \cwand \code{Tree(x)}$ and $\code{Tree(y)} \wand \code{Tree(x)}$ are equivalent.
+This property is an important reason for why combinable wands are expressive enough for practical purposes, as we further evidence in \secref{sec:evaluation}.

-Footprints of combinable wands can be automatically inferred by package algorithms built on our package logic.
-We explain in \appref{app:lifting-logic} how to lift the package logic presented in \secref{sec:package_logic} to handle alternative definitions of \as{allowable wand footprints}\asout{the wand that transform the footprint} \peter{such as \as{the restrictions imposed by}\asout{ in} Def.~\ref{def:restricted-footprint}.}
+Footprints of combinable wands can be automatically inferred by \gout{package}algorithms built on our package logic.
+We explain \thibault{(along with \gout{some}examples)} in \happref{H} how to lift the package logic presented in \secref{sec:package_logic} to handle alternative definitions of allowable \gout{wand}footprints such as the restrictions imposed by Def.~\ref{def:restricted-footprint}.